DCC-EX/dcc-ex.github.io/docs/exrail/cookbooks/startup-set-track.rst

 |EX-R-LOGO|

 **************************************
-Startup - Define Tracks
+Define Track Modes at Startup
 **************************************

 |SUITABLE| |tinkerer| |engineer| |support-button|

-By default the Command station will start with
+By default the Command station will start with:

 - Track A - ``MAIN``
 - Track B - ``PROG``

-These lines can be added to ``myAutomation.h`` to define tracks as needed.
+The following lines can be added to ``myAutomation.h`` to define tracks as needed.

 .. code-block:: cpp